 “Moving company denied our claim on the dryer THEY broke in the move.
-Their reasoning is that we can’t prove it worked prior to the move.”
+The reason being that we can’t prove it worked before the move.”

 “All baby gear, beds, refrigerator, washing machine, mattresses, couches, anything upholstered or material was deemed total loss and not cleanable.
 What was cleanable is still destroyed by water damage but is a separate claim.
 The other half that arrived today (because I wrote xxxx president and news crews) was ONLY 20 boxes.
 Every box was a new box that was not the boxes they left in and with inventory stickers clear taped on them.”